ahmdsultan4/useless_project/README.md

 Languages used: JavaScript, HTML, Google Apps Script Frameworks used: Google Apps Script framework Libraries used: None
-Tools used: Google Apps Script IDE
+Tools used: Google Sheets, Google Apps Script IDE
 For Hardware:

 Main Components: None required; this is a purely web-based tool.